-In 2013, civil rights organizations’ suspicions of mass civil rights violations and government intrusion through unconstitutional spying programs were validated by the Glenn Greenwald (The Intercept) articles.
+In 2013, civil rights organizations’ suspicions of mass civil rights violations and government intrusion through unconstitutional spying programs which came to light in the Glenn Greenwald (The Intercept) articles.

-The panel will explore in depth the privacy and surveillance issues that affect our rights, daily lives, and society as revealed in Laura Poitras’ highly acclaimed film, CitizenFour.
-CitizenFour documents the national security and privacy abuses by our government, including bulk data collection programs, and the case of Edward Snowden.
+The panel will explore in depth the privacy and surveillance issues that affect our rights, daily lives, and society as demonstrated in Laura Poitras’ highly acclaimed film, CitizenFour, which documents the national security and privacy abuses by our government and the case of Edward Snowden.
 The panel will also discuss our current challenges to implement meaningful protections and how to move forward in light of recent surveillance and cybersecurity legislation.